Articles in this section

 Attention

-The Identification type and number will need to be verified during the video identification, in addition to the identity document of the User.
+The Identification type and number will need to be verified during the video identification, in addition to the User's identity document.
 In case of “CNP (/Tax number)” or “National personal number”, those values must be clearly shown on the identity document exhibited by the User, allowing the Operator to verify the Personal Identifier.

 • Country of identification number: the country that issued the identification number (Passport, Identity card, CNP/Tax code, Personal National Number).